dominatordq/iProtektFileTransfer/README.md

 - First, open a connection using your SFTP client application or command line tool.
 - Be sure to include the Server URL, Username and Password, and SSH private key inputs with the correct information.
 - Once a connection with the server has been established, upload your CSV
-- After the CSV is uploaded, be sure no errors were found.
-Refresh your SFTP connection to verify this (if there is an error, the file you just sent will be deleted and an error log will generate in the directory you are currently in.
-You will be able to download this file.
+- After the CSV file is uploaded, make sure you 'refresh' your SFTP connection after a minute or two to ensure there were no errors (if there is an error, the CSV file that was just sent will be deleted and an error log will generate in the directory you are currently in.
+You will be able to download this file).